greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 ## Introduction
 These are the steps to create a web site using the Pelican static web site tool and host it on Netlify.
 The setup is a bit long and may look complicated.
 That is because I simplify nothing.
 Not only will we use Pelican, I will take you through setting up and using a Python virtual environment, setting up and using git revision control.
 Once we get past the setup, Pelican is an easy to use tool.
 Among other things, it gives you the ability to separate the tasks of site design and layout from content creation.
 Furthermore, changes to the site design can be made without affecting content, and vice versa.

 First off: all this is done on a Linux system.
-Although things will be simular on a Macbook.
+Although things will be similar on a Macbook.
 If you are a Windows user... uh, dude, If you are going to be a developer you really need to learn to use a real computer.

 In the instructions below, the final web site and project are named eval-pelican.
 I will use the word *you* a lot as a stand in for your username.
 IE: /home/*you*/Documents to refer to your Documents folder on your system.
 Replace *you* with your own username.

 I also assume that you know how to open and use a command line terminal.
 The indented lines below are commands that are entered in a terminal window.
-The '$' is the prompt and shouldn't be entered.
+The '$' is the prompt and should't be entered.
 Your prompt string will be different, but it will end with a '$'.

 How it all works: